MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

 > [!div class="checklist"]
 >
 > - **Step 1: Prepare Azure for Azure Migrate: Server Migration.** They add the server migration tool to their Azure Migrate project.
-> - **Step 2: Prepare on-premises VMware for Azure Migrate: Server Migration.** They prepare accounts for VM discovery, and prepare to connect to Azure VMs after migration.
+> - **Step 2: Prepare on-premises ware for Azure Migrate: Server Migration.** They prepare accounts for  discovery, and prepare to connect to Azure s after migration.
-> - **Step 3: Replicate VMs.** They set up replication, and start replicating VMs to Azure Storage.
+> - **Step 3: Replicate s.** They set up replication, and start replicating s to Azure Storage.
-> - **Step 4: Migrate the VMs with Azure Migrate: Server Migration.** They run a test migration to make sure everything's working, and then run a full migration to move the VMs to Azure.
+> - **Step 4: Migrate the s with Azure Migrate: Server Migration.** They run a test migration to make sure everything's working, and then run a full migration to move the s to Azure.

 ## Step 1: Prepare Azure for the Azure Migrate: Server Migration tool

-The Azure components Contoso needs to migrate the VMs to Azure are a VNet in which Azure VMs will be located when they're created during migration and the Azure Migrate: Server Migration tool (OVA), provisioned and configured.
+The Azure components Contoso needs to migrate the s to Azure are a VNet in which Azure s will be located when they're created during migration and the Azure Migrate: Server Migration tool (OVA), provisioned and configured.

 They set these up as follows:

 1. Set up a network-Contoso already set up a network that can be for Azure Migrate: Server Migration when they [deployed the Azure infrastructure](./contoso-migration-infrastructure.md)

-    - The VMs to be migrated are used for development, thus the VMs will be migrated to the Azure development virtual network (`VNET-DEV-EUS2`), in the primary East US 2 region.
+    - The s to be migrated are used for development, thus the s will be migrated to the Azure development virtual network (`VNET-DEV-EUS2`), in the primary East US 2 region.
-    - Both VMs will be placed in the `ContosoDevRG` resource group, which is used for development resources.
+    - Both s will be placed in the `ContosoDevRG` resource group, which is used for development resources.
-    - The app front-end VMs (`WEBVMDEV` and `OSTICKETWEBDEV`) will migrate to the front-end subnet (`DEV-FE-EUS2`), in the development virtual network.
+    - The app front-end s (`WEBDEV` and `OSTICKETWEBDEV`) will migrate to the front-end subnet (`DEV-FE-EUS2`), in the development virtual network.
-    - The app database VM (`SQLVMDEV` and `OSTICKETMYSQLDEV`) will migrate to the database subnet (`DEV-DB-EUS2`), in the development virtual network.
+    - The app database  (`SQLDEV` and `OSTICKETMYSQLDEV`) will migrate to the database subnet (`DEV-DB-EUS2`), in the development virtual network.

 2. Provision the Azure Migrate: Server Migration tool.

-    - From Azure Migrate, download the .OVA image and import it into VMware.
+    - From Azure Migrate, download the .OVA image and import it into ware.

       ![Download the .OVA file](./media/contoso-migration-dt-to-iaas/migration-download-ova.png)
       _Figure 3: Download the .OVA file._